 It’s important to control these beetles in their adult form, before they can lay eggs.
 Neem oil is considered to be an effective deterrent against the Fuller rose beetle, and can smother their eggs.

 Once larvae form, beneficial nematodes in the soil will also attack the weevils, as will parasitic wasps.

 And at the end of this long pest list, we have the sciarid fly, known as the dark-winged fungus gnat.
 While the adults are mostly just an irritant, their larvae will live within your soil and do root damage to your geranium plants.

 A species of BT that’s not in most commercial sprays or powders, Bacillus thurigiensis var. israelensis, can also be used to kill fungus gnat larvae.
-You can find this in Microbe-Lift BMC Fertilizer if you need to fertilize your plants.
-Alternately, water in some Mosquito Bits to get it in your soil.

 Fungal issues like Armillaria root rot, botrytis blight, Alternaria leaf spot and other leaf spots, pelargonium wilt, and verticillium wilt are common problems for geraniums.

 Armillaria root rot is caused by the fungus Armillaria mellea.
 It causes stunted growth and wilting on geraniums, as well as leaf drop.
 Honey-colored mushrooms may form at the base of infected plants, although that’s more common on trees.
 Destroy infected plants and remove all root material.